day8/re-frame/docs/subscriptions.md

 ## Different How?

-Data values "this time" and "last time" are regarded as "being the same" if CojureScript's `=` says they are.
+Data values "this time" and "last time" are regarded as "being the same" if ClojureScript's `=` says they are.

 ## Why Layer 2?